tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 : A way to group related code together under a common namespace

 Inline Modules
-: The module declaration and the module contents (inside `{ ... }` are next to eachother
+: The module declaration and the module contents (inside `{ ... }` are next to each other

 Crate Root
 : Aka Root module